DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.7.0.md

 ### Wraith Variation #3: (Tempest) Homing Spell
 - This enemy casts a slow-moving homing projectile that chases the player.
 - If the projectile gets close enough to the player or after a certain amount of time, it explodes, dealing tempest damage and pulling the player in slightly.
+- (The part where the player gets pulled in has not been implemented *yet*)

 ## New Spell: Chain Lightning Burst (Name WIP)
 - A secondary spell where the player fires out 4 chains of lightning that bounce between enemies.